Legana/AMP_pub/01_collate_databases.md

 ### UniProt

 AMPs were downloaded from UniProt on 14-April-2020 using the search
-term: “keyword:”Antimicrobial \[KW-0929\]".
+term: “keyword:Antimicrobial \[KW-0929\]”.
 This included 3221 reviewed
 and 19288 unreviewed proteins.

 ## Summary of AMP databases